zachmccabe/zachmccabe.github.io/_beijing/faq.md

 ## What's so great about Beijing?

 The art.
 The architecture.
 The attitude.

-Expect photo ops of a vibrant city that is not shy about owning its cultural wealth – or showing it off.
-You'll also have opportunties to photograph floating fields of summer lotus blossoms, autumn streets lined with ginko trees and the Great Wall.
+Expect photo ops of a vibrant city that is not shy about owning its cultural wealth -- or showing it off.
+If you timing is good, you'll have opportunties to photograph floating fields of summer lotus blossoms and autumn streets lined with ginko trees.
+And, if the photos gods smile on you, maybe you'll get snow while you're out in the mountains at the Great Wall.

 ## Who sponsored this project, then?